 By the age of 10 Kitty was well able to milk a cow, make butter and kneed bread.
 The connection between the health of the environment, the soil, the animal, the plant and the human was taught to Kitty & her siblings the same way they were taught math and English spelling.

-How Second Nature Rapeseed Oil came to be born
+How Second Nature Oils came to be born

 Kitty decided on moving back to the family farm having been away for nearly two decades to start a sustainable food enterprise.
 At the time, culinary rapeseed oil wasn’t being produced in the Republic of Ireland.
 It hadn’t really been heard of here at that time.
 Now there are many conventional oils on the Irish market, but Second Nature still produces Ireland’s only premium organic cold pressed rapeseed oil.